larsthorup/node-sheet-reader/README.md

 it may make sense to keep the configuration data in a spreadsheet format to postpone the task of creating an administration UI.
-Admin users can then use any spreadsheet tool to edit the configuration data in a somewhat userfriendly manner.
+Admin users can then use any spreadsheet tool to edit the configuration data in a somewhat user-friendly manner.

 This library supports reading in data from a spreadsheet.
 The data is represented as
 a hash of sheets containing
 a hash of rows containing
 a hash of columns.

+Empty rows are ignored, as are comment rows which are marked with a single `#` character in the first cell.

 The library assumes a database like structure of the sheets in a spreadsheet file.
 Each sheet must have one row at the top with column headers.